teuben/teunix/Install/KFocus_22.04.md

 18. I swear I've now closed the lid a few times, and it didn't go to sleep.
 Lost some battery juice over it.
     This is a common experience with linux though.
 Sometimes it works, sometimes it doesnt.
 Even the "sleep" button doesn't seem to work all the time.
+If it's in sleep, it seems to use about 2W.
+Seems a bit high.

 ## Odd Software things